dranidis/dranidis.github.io/content/posts/define-your-dsl-for-tests.md

         return new TaskDataList();
     }
 ```
-The `taskList` method is a public static method that creates a new tasklist.
+The `taskList` method is a public static method that creates a new task list.
 It is a typical factory method.
 Making the method static allows us to use it without an object (even a singleton).
  This method needs to be statically imported with:
 `import static .....TaskDataList.taskList;` in order to use it without the class name.